amsou-ismail/CipherPWD/README.md

 # CipherPWD

 CipherPWD is a secure password and file management tool.
+It uses AES-256 encryption to protect your data.
 It allows you to encrypt and decrypt file contents with a password, and also provides several features to manage your sensitive data, such as adding new passwords, modifying existing passwords, and removing data.

 ## Features